throughputer/grafword-sso-tutorial/README.md

     });
 </script>
 ```
-This button will redirect the user to Grafword for authentication.
+This button will direct the browser window to Grafword for authentication and respond with a redirection to the redirect URI.
+A login ID token will be provided if the user's browser session was

 ## Step 2: Handle Profile Page for Grafword Authentication
-Once the user is redirected back to your application (e.g., profile.html) after authentication, you will need to handle the response.
-Create a `profile.html` page (or modify the existing one) to display the user's profile information.
-Replace `client_id` with the one you receive from Grafword team and your `redirect_uri`.
+Upon redirection, your application must handle the response.
+You could use the below `profile.html` page, replacing the `client_id` and `redirect_uri`, or similarly modify an existing page.
+Notably, this page does the following to handle the authentication:

+  - on document load, extracts the fields of the response (from URL parameters)
+  - if successful, extracts and displays the user information (name and email), and provides a logout button
+  - if unsuccessful, provides instructions for Grafword session login

 ```bash
 <!DOCTYPE html>